 Sure, but, in order for the supports to do their job, they must raise the chassis a little, don’t they?
 This is where the problem lies: the body is lifted by 0.5 mm by these supports!
 So, the opposite side pivot should be 0.5 mm longer!
 One must not have a high level of education in mechanics to understand it.
 But at LSM, obviously, they did not understand it.
 And we find this defect, more or less accentuated, on many productions of the brand (and others too)!

 The actual height of the car is exactly 4 m, or 46.0 mm to scale (I round to three digits).
 The higher side of the LSM cars being around 46 mm (sometimes 45.8, sometimes 46.1), I consider that this height is correct.
 It is therefore necessary to raise the other end of 0.5 mm and not to lower the first as I read on the Loco-Revue forum.
-A simple 7 × 7 mm polystyrene wedge, with a ø 4 centred hole, and placed on the bogie pivot, does the job.
+A simple 7 × 7 mm polystyrene spacer, with a ø 4 centred hole, and placed on the bogie pivot, does the job.

 If we want to install a few figurines, or lighting, or to tweak the decoration, we have to disassemble, and if possible without breakage.